EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

 DB_PASSWORD=Aa1_161a08227c7145dd9e5441741cc776a0
 ```

-## Provision Azure Resource Without Apps Deployment
+## Provision Azure Resource

-You are now ready to provision your Azure resources without deployment of AgenticShop apps.
-You shall be directed later in the workshop to deploy apps on Azure infrastructure.
+You are now ready to provision your Azure resources.

-1. Use `azd up` to provision your Azure infrastructure and skip deployment of apps on Azure infrastructure.
+1. Use `azd up` to provision your Azure infrastructure.

     ```bash
     azd up